Fesothe/TechDeck/README.md

 ## What is a TechDeck?

-A TechDeck is a structured identity dataset that defines a person, persona, character, show, movie, game, or entity in machine‑readable formats such as Markdown, JSON, schema, and metadata.
+A TechDeck (TechDecks) is a structured identity dataset that defines a person, persona, character, show, movie, game, or entity in machine‑readable formats such as Markdown, JSON, schema, and metadata.
 It provides a canonical, static, and AI‑friendly representation of identity designed for long‑term clarity, ingestion, and interoperability across both real and fictional domains.

 A TechDeck can function as a **FQDN** (Fully Qualified Domain Name), a **subfolder endpoint**, or a GitHub repo and should be fully indexable.